crescent-network/crescent/TECHNICAL-SETUP.md

 > 💡 you can also use the default `go` command to build the project, check the content of the [Makefile](https://github.com/tendermint/farming/blob/master/Makefile#L145) for reference

-## Installation

-To install the node client on your machine, run `make install` command from the project's root folder.

-> 💡 you can also use the default `go` command to build the project, check the content of the [Makefile](https://github.com/tendermint/farming/blob/master/Makefile#L90) for reference